First Home Owners Grant in NSW

 - Each applicant must be aged 18 years or older

-- All applicants have not owned a residential property in Australia before July 2000
+- All applicants have not previously owned a residential property in Australia

 - All applicants have not previously received a grant under the First Home Owner Grant Act 2000 in any state or territory

-To find out if you’re eligible for the FHOG, please visit the NSW State Office of Revenue and review the eligibility requirements for the scheme you’d like to apply for.
+To find out if you’re eligible for the FHOG, please visit the Revenue NSW and review the eligibility requirements for the scheme you’d like to apply for.